How to Ship Products from China to Amazon FBA Warehouses

 Chapter 7: The Cost of Shipping From China to Amazon FBA

-The cost of shipping the goods can vary a lot depending on the location of dispatchment and destination.
+The cost of shipping the goods can vary a lot depending on the location of dispatching and destination.
 The mode of transport you choose will also affect the final expenses.
-As a general principle, remember that the faster the shipping mode is, the pricier it will be: transport by sea will cost only around 20% as much as an express or air shipping.
+As a general principle, remember that the faster the shipping mode is, the pricier it will be: transport by sea will cost only around 20% as much as Express or air shipping.

 Also, getting things shipped in bulk will reduce the per-item cost.
 You should calculate a liberal estimate of these charges and see if your budget allows for them.
 Nothing is worse than realizing too late in the process that some unanticipated shipment costs are burning through your capital.
 The major expenses of shipping from products China to Amazon FBA warehouses are as follows.